x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 - Confirm that there are no duplicate public folder objects in Active Directory.
 This is necessary to avoid having two or more Active Directory objects that are pointing to the same mail-enabled public folder.

- **Prerequisite steps in the on-premises Exchange 2016 server environment**
+ **Prerequisite steps in the on-premises Exchange 2016 or Exchange 2019 server environment**

 In Exchange Management Shell (on-premises) perform the following steps: